 1. God allows evil to the great extent for the complete and ultimate destruction of evil and sin through Jesus Christ (Col 2:13–15; Heb 2:14–18; 1 John 3:8).

-2. God allows evil so that people can sin and continue living, because God loves all and wants everyone to be saved (1 Tim 2:4; 2 Pet 3:9).
+2. God allows evil so that people who sin can continue living in mercy to repent, because God loves all and wants everyone to repent and be saved (1 Tim 2:4; 2 Pet 3:9).

-4. God allows suffering to resolve suffering justly in an eternal afterlife by restoring creation from corruption and decay in the redemption of people bodily resurrecting from the dead (Rom 8:18–25).
+7. God allows suffering to resolve suffering justly in an eternal afterlife by restoring creation from corruption and decay in the redemption of the faithful bodily resurrecting from the dead (Rom 8:18–25; 2 Cor 4:17).

 [If you know of another reason from Scripture, please comment below so that I can consider adding it to the list.
 Thank you.]